ZOMIN28/ZOMIN28.github.io/_pages/about.md

   - /about.html
 ---

 I am Zuomin Qu (瞿左珉).
 I am currently a researcher at the State Key Laboratory of HVDC, China Southern Power Grid, Guangzhou.
-My work now focuses on LLM/VLM for power system, and smart grids.
+My work now focuses on LLM/VLM and AI Infra for Power Systems, and Smart Grids.

 I received the M.S. degree from the School of Computer Science and Engineering, Sun Yat-sen University in 2025, and the B.S. degree from the Central South University in 2022.

-My research interests include Generative AI, AI security and safety, and AI for science.
+My research interests include Generative AI, AI security and safety, and AI for Science.

 ***